Yellowbeard

-Yellowbeard is a 1983 British comedy film directed by Mel Damski and written by Graham Chapman, Peter Cook, Bernard McKenna, and David Sherlock, with an ensemble cast featuring Chapman, Cook, Peter Boyle, Cheech & Chong, Martin Hewitt, Michael Hordern, Eric Idle, Madeline Kahn, James Mason, and John Cleese, and the final cinematic appearances of Marty Feldman, Spike Milligan, and Peter Bull.
+Yellowbeard is a 1983 comedy film directed by Mel Damski and written by Graham Chapman, Peter Cook, Bernard McKenna, and David Sherlock, with an ensemble cast featuring Chapman, Cook, Peter Boyle, Cheech & Chong, Martin Hewitt, Michael Hordern, Eric Idle, Madeline Kahn, James Mason, John Cleese, and the final cinematic appearances of Marty Feldman, Spike Milligan, and Peter Bull.

 Plot

 In 1687, pirate Yellowbeard attacks the ship of inquisitor El Nebuloso and seizes a treasure hoard from the Spanish Main.
 Although his second-in-command Moon devised the attack plan, Yellowbeard treats him harshly and severs Moon's hand for touching the treasure.
-Yellowbeard continues piracy in the West Indies until he is betrayed by Moon and imprisoned in England for tax evasion.
+Yellowbeard continues his piracy in the West Indies until he is betrayed by Moon and imprisoned in England for tax evasion.

 Twenty years later, Yellowbeard is about to complete his prison sentence, having kept secret the location of his buried treasure from his torturers and from Moon's spy Gilbert.
 Commander Clement, a Royal Navy officer and head of Her Majesty's Secret Service, provokes Yellowbeard by greatly extending his sentence.
 Yellowbeard escapes and visits his wife Betty's tavern to retrieve his treasure map.
 However, she destroyed the map after tattooing it onto the head of their son Dan, now twenty years old.

 Clement and Gilbert each arrive and are eluded by Yellowbeard.
 Informant Blind Pew directs Clement to Yellowbeard's trail.
 Gilbert confronts Pew and exposes him as a government agent, turning the tavern patrons against him, but Pew is able to use his wit and prowess to defeat them.

 Yellowbeard finds Dan who volunteers to help find the treasure.
 However, because Dan was raised as a gentleman by Lord Lambourne, Yellowbeard believes him unsuited to piracy and tries to take only Dan's head.
 Clement's men arrive, so Dan and Lambourne hide Yellowbeard with botanist Dr. Gilpin.
 They devise a plan to disguise Yellowbeard and travel to Jamaica as a botany expedition.
 Betty agrees to conceal their activities for a share, but her obvious lies raise Clement's suspicions.
 Meanwhile, Moon and Gilbert kill Pew.

 Dan's group book passage in Portsmouth, pursued by Clement, Gilbert and Moon.
 Moon usurps leadership of a press gang and waylays Dan, Lambourne and Gilpin, impressing them into service on the Lady Edith under Captain Hughes.
 Following weeks of harsh "preemptive discipline" at sea, Dan confronts cruel Mr. Crisp and is knocked-out.
 Yellowbeard, who had secretly stowed away on the ship, overpowers Crisp to save the map and drops him into the sea.
 Moon informs Hughes that Dan is Yellowbeard's son, and Hughes arrests Dan, Lambourne and Gilpin for conspiracy to mutiny.
 Moon immediately engineers a mutiny and installs Dan as captain.
 That night, Yellowbeard alters the ship's course, leading Dan and Moon to suspect each other of the act.